ASSOCIATION of GRAIN REGULATORY OFFICIALS GRAIN WAREHOUSE MODEL LAW

 (1) Be in such form and amount and contain such terms and conditions as the regulatory body shall prescribe.
 The regulatory body shall establish, by rule the minimum and maximum amounts of bonds, and establish the formula by which the bond amounts required under this section shall be computed.

-(2) Be conditioned upon the faithful performance of all obligations of a licensed warehouse operator under the terms of this Act and regulation thereunder from the effective date of the bond until the license is revoked or the bond is cancelled as provided in this Act. , whichever occurs first; and
+(2) Be conditioned upon the faithful performance of all obligations of a licensed warehouse operator under the terms of this Act and regulation thereunder from the effective date of the bond until the license is revoked or the bond is canceled as provided in this Act., whichever occurs first; and

-(3) Be further conditioned upon the faithful performance from the effective date of the bond and there after, whether or not said warehouse(s) remains licensed under this Act, of such obligations as a warehouse operator under contracts with the respective depositors of commodities in the warehouse(s) as exist on the effective date of the bond or are thereafter assumed prior to the time the license of the warehouse operator is revoked or the bond is cancelled as provided herein, which ever occurs first.
+(3) Be further conditioned upon the faithful performance from the effective date of the bond and thereafter, whether or not said warehouse(s) remains licensed under this Act, of such obligations as a warehouse operator under contracts with the respective depositors of commodities in the warehouse(s) as exist on the effective date of the bond or are thereafter assumed prior to the time the license of the warehouse operator is revoked or the bond is canceled as provided herein, whichever occurs first.